Welcome to The Commentator!

 We're always on the look out for new talent.
-If you have something to say, whether its 200 words or just a video you've seen (a blog), or a full opinion piece of 600-1500 words, then send it on over to submissions[at]thecommentator.com.
+If you have something to say, whether its 200 words or just a video you've seen, a blog, or a full opinion piece of 500-1200 words, then send it on over to submissions[at]thecommentator.com.

-If you have tips for news stories, or want to sponsor our work, advertise with us or ask us to review something, drop a note to robin[at]thecommentator.com, who will probably only be too happy to help!
+If you have tips for news stories, or want to sponsor our work, advertise with us or ask us to review something, drop a note to robin[at]thecommentator.com, who will be only be too happy to help!

-Please note we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish (or refer to lawyers) insulting and/or racist/anti-Semitic e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form, to edit, remove, or authorise the cross-posting of any materials submitted to The Commentator.
+Please note, we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish (or refer to lawyers) insulting and/or racist/anti-Semitic e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form so as to expose the culprits.

 Interact with us!

-Please do leave comments at the bottom of articles, contact us by email and, for those who are particularly interested in staying in touch and forming a closer relationship, sign up to our newsletter.
+Please do leave comments at the bottom of articles, contact us by email and, for those who are interested in staying in touch and forming a closer relationship, sign up to our newsletter.

 We want you to feel free to say what you want, but we will not allow personal attacks or excessive vulgar language.
 Play the arguments, not the people making them.

-Note that we pre-moderate unregistered Disqus comments, which means they have to be approved by an editor before going up.
-We may use your e-mail address provided to contact you - let us know if you'd rather we didn't.
+Note that we try to pre-moderate unregistered Disqus comments, which means they should have to be approved by an editor before going up.
+We may use your e-mail address provided to contact you -- let us know if you'd rather we didn't.